-Anne's Documentary, Running Her Way is an inspiring story of a young girl's struggle to overcome adversity to become a champion athlete and a pioneer in women's sport.
+Anne's documentary is an inspiring story of a young girl's struggle to overcome adversity to become a champion athlete and a pioneer in women's sport.

 Anne's story will inspire, encourage and convince a lot of people to reevaluate exactly what is possible in their own lives.
 This story is a marvelous example to us all, in all walks of life, that the seemingly impossible is in fact achievable.
 You just have to have vision, determination and downright stubbornness to push yourself past the obvious mental and physical obstacles.
 This is a wonderful story of a truly wonderful and gracious woman who broke down barriers for all female athletes today.

-Anne Audain's biography, Uncommon Heart, is a fascinating, inspiring story for all readers but especially for women, young people, and athletes.
+Anne Audain's biography, Uncommon Heart, is a fascinating, inspiring story for all readers but especially for women, students, and athletes.